Brumadinho dam disaster: Victims

-On January 26, 2019, Vale's president, Fabio Schvartsman, stated that most of the victims are Vale's employees.
-Three locomotives and 132 wagons were buried and four railwaymen were missing.
-The mud destroyed two sections of railway bridge and about 100 metres of railway track.
+On 26 January 2019, Vale president Fabio Schvartsman said that most of the victims were Vale employees.
+Three locomotives and 132 wagons were buried and four railway workers were missing.
+The mud destroyed two sections of a railway bridge and about 100 metres of railway track.
 As of January 2020, 259 people were confirmed dead, and 11 were considered missing.
 Figures were later amended to 270 deaths.

 Environment

 The dam failure released around 12 million cubic metres of tailings.
-Metals in the tailings were incorporated into the river sediments, with a diminishing effect at increasing distance from the site of the spill.
-At Retiro Baixo, 302 km downstream from the minesite, of the 27 elements analysed only cadmium displayed severe enrichment.
-All others showed minor or no enrichment in the river sediments.
+Metals in the tailings were incorporated into the river sediments, with a higher concentration closer to the site of the spill.
+Analyses of the river sediment were conducted downstream for 27 elements, showing some minor increases in metal concentrations.
+Severe concentrations of cadmium were found at Retiro Baixo, some 302 km downstream from the mine site.

-Vale's president, Fabio Schvartsman, said that the dam had been inactive since 2015 and that the material should not be moving too much.
-"I believe that the environmental risk, in this case, will be much lower than that of Mariana", he said.
+Vale's president, Fabio Schvartsman, said the dam had been inactive since 2015 and that the waste would not have a large displacement.
+He said the environmental risk would be much lower than that of Mariana.

+Schvartsman was refuted by the executive superintendent of the Minas Gerais Association for the Defense of the Environment (AMDA), Maria Dalce Ricas, who stated there would be a major environmental impact, due to the geographic characteristics of the region.
+According to her assessment, the flow of the waste through the valley of the Serra dos Dois Irmãos would cross the road that links Belo Horizonte to Brumadinho and continue towards the Paraopeba River valley, an important conservation area of the endangered Atlantic Forest and its endemic fauna.
+That meant the toxic waste would certainly destroy part of the forest, killing many wild animals until it reached the river.
+She also stated that it would be difficult to assess what the consequences would be for the river, which was already weakened and in poor condition, but which still provided water for part of the population and that, with the toxic mud, the water could no longer be consumed, and its collection should be interrupted.